Mosweta/kadikazi3/README.md

-# kadikazi3
- Kadikazi is a car wash management system that caters to the needs of its users.
+# Kadikazi: Car Wash Management System

 ### Welcome to KADIKAZI 🦟

-*KADIKAZI* is a cutting-edge car wash management web application built using Javascript(React) and MySQL.
-It offers a seamless and secure platform for users to book appointments in the car wash and make secure payments for the services offered.
+Kadikazi, is a cutting-edge car wash management web application built using Javascript (React) and MySQL.
+Kadikazi offers a seamless and secure platform for users to book appointments at the car wash and make secure payments for the services offered.

 ### 🚀 Getting Started